-By embracing old-fashioned creepiness and witty plotting, Ghost Stories distinguishes itself from the typical Blumhouse fare, leaving its competitors in the ecto-dust.
+By embracing old-fashioned creepiness and witty plotting, Ghost Stories distinguishes itself from the typical Blumhouse fare.

 Harrison looks at the play adapted horror anthology (of sorts), Ghost Stories.

 Today I'm going to be reviewing 'Ghost Stories' which is written and directed by Andy Nyman and Jeremy Dyson and they're the people who actually wrote and created and directed the stage play on which this is based.